 Dr Kamalesh Roy Research Idea Award is a gesture of humble commemoration of the the selfless contributions of (Late) Dr Kamalesh Chandra Roy in the field of dentistry and his immense societal contributions during his lifetime and beyond.
 Dr. Kamalesh Chandra Roy was the first dentist of Berhampore town, district Murshidabad, West Bengal.

-KRIAA aims to encourage, recognize, strengthen and support undergraduate research in India in the field of healthcare, biological sciences and other relevant fields of science and technology.
+KRIAA aims to encourage, recognize, strengthen and support undergraduate and early career research in India in the field of dentistry, healthcare, and biological sciences.

 Pertaining to his extensive experience as a practitioner (about tooth extractions in particular), he was popularly known to be a “Dentist with Longer Right Hand” amongst the general mass.

-Dr Roy was a life time member of Indian Red Cross Society, West Bengal and was also an active member of Berhampore Lions Club.
+Dr Roy was a lifetime member of the Indian Red Cross Society, West Bengal and was also an active member of the Berhampore Lions Club.
 He pioneered in donating all armamentarium and establishing the presently running Dental departments in Students’ Health Home, Berhampore and Geriatric Society, Berhampore to impart free treatment to the needy.
-He was also one of the founder members of Indian Medical Association (IMA), Berhampore, Murshidabad.
+He was also one of the founder members of the Indian Medical Association (IMA), Berhampore, Murshidabad.